mariopineda/drpineda.ca/_posts/2014-08-12-Educational-resources-from-ESRD.md

 	 <figure>
 	 <img src="/img/post_images/esrd-swag2.jpg" width="100%">
 	 <figcaption>
 	 Thanks ESRD - you guys rock.
-All these goodies will come to good use. :-)
+All these goodies will come to good use at our school. :-)
 	 </figcaption>
 	 </figure>
 	 </p>